apache/airflow/docs/apache-airflow/concepts/datasets.rst

 ..note::

     Security Note: Dataset URI and extra fields are not encrypted, they are stored in cleartext, in Airflow's metadata database.
-Do NOT store any sensitive values, especially URL server credentials, in dataset URIs or extra key values!
+Do NOT store any sensitive values, especially credentials, in dataset URIs or extra key values!

 How to use datasets in your DAGs
 --------------------------------